SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ##### Version 2.8

-- Fixed a minor translation error (missing string with the new 'remove improved Mae'Var' component.
+- Fixed a minor translation error (missing string with the new '*remove improved Mae'Var*' component.
 Thanks again Dyara!
 (I translated the Spanish entry myself, and it probably shows. :-)

 ##

 ##### Version 2.7

-- New install-time option to disable the Improved Mae'Var component of this mod.
+- New install-time option to disable the '*Improved Mae'Var*' component of this mod.

 ##